theheavygluon/QuantumComputingPrereqs/README.md

 - Qiskit (a multi-purpose quantum computing framework that will be used for all QC stuff)
 - SymPy (includes tools that will be used for stuff like matrix visualization)
 - QPy (an in-house numerical quantum mechanics solver).
 It comes with the repository
-- QSim (a basic quantum simulator that we're going to build in the later chapters).
-It comes with the repository

 # State of the Project